adamsilver/fdpb/03-Book-A-Flight.md

 This may look complicated but let's break it down and explain what's going on.
 There are four major HTML parts:

 1. The text box
-2. A hidden text box
 3. A menu
 4. A live region

 This HTML, in combination with CSS and Javascript will display suggestions beneath the text box as the user types.
-All those attributes are necessary in order to build an inclusive component that users can use with their mouse, (on-screen) keyboard and screen readers.
+All the attributes are necessary in order to build an inclusive component that users can use with their mouse, (on-screen) keyboard and screen readers.

 Here's a brief run down:

-1. The text box has a `role` of `combobox` so that assistive devices know that it's not a regular text box or select box.
+- The text box has a `role` of `combobox` so that assistive devices know that it's not a regular text box or select box.
 And `aria-autocomplete` attribute is set to `list` which means *a list of choices appears from which the user can choose*. `aria-expanded` indicates the menu is in an expanded or collapsed state. `autocomplete` is set to `off` to stop the browser providing its own suggestions and interfering with ours.

-2. We give the menu a role of `listbox` and associate it with the combobox control using `aria-owns`.
+- We give the menu a role of `listbox` and associate it with the combobox control using `aria-owns`.

-3. Each option within the menu is given a `role` of `option`.
+- Each option within the menu is given a `role` of `option`.
 And each option has an `id` which is used to identify which is active using `aria-activedescendant`.
 And `aria-selected` indicates which option is active.

-4. The `div` at the bottom is a `live region` with a `role` of `status` to announce changes as the user types.
+- The `div` at the bottom is a `live region` with a `role` of `status` to announce changes as the user types.
 For example, *2 results are available.
 France (1 of 2) is selected*.

-5. The extra input is used to *perfectly display a grey hint in the input field* with CSS.
+TODO: JS?

-I built my own version[^] of this drawing on both GDS's *Accessible Typeahead*[^] of which they used Leonie Watson's accessible Autocomplete[^].
+I have prototyped my own version of this which is based on GDS's Accessible Typeahead[^]&mdash;theirs is based on Leonie Watson's accessible Autocomplete[^].
 Feel free to use and check any of these out or build your own if need be using the above specification to guide you.

 ## Choosing a date